-Swiss KVG basic insurance covers the same treatments at every provider — the only difference is the monthly premium.
+Swiss KVG basic insurance covers identical treatments at every licensed provider — the only difference is the monthly premium.
 Written cancellation must arrive at your insurer by 30 November 2026 for a 1 January 2027 switch.
-New providers must accept you with no medical check required.
-For a side-by-side premium comparison with live canton data, see Expat-Savvy.ch.
+Every provider must accept you without medical checks.
+August is the ideal time to prepare: gather your current policy details now so you can act the moment official 2027 premiums publish in late September.
+For a full side-by-side premium comparison with live canton data, visit Expat-Savvy.ch.

-Expats who enrolled with a provider on arrival and never revisited the choice commonly pay 20–35% more than necessary for identical coverage.
-Premium rankings reset every October when the BAG publishes approved rates: a provider competitive in 2023 may rank poorly for 2027.
-There is no loyalty reward, only a cost to not checking.
+Expats who enrolled with a provider on arrival and never reviewed their choice typically overpay by 20–35% for identical coverage.
+Premium rankings reset every October when the BAG publishes approved rates: a provider that was competitive in 2023 may rank poorly for 2027.
+There is no loyalty reward for staying.
+The switch itself takes roughly one hour.

 The Swiss health insurance calendar is fixed by law.
-Miss 30 November and you remain with your current provider for another full calendar year.
+Miss 30 November and you remain with your current provider for the full 2027 calendar year.

 | Date | Event | Your Action |